Inquiries and or questions regarding the doctoral program and its admissions process and requirements should be sent directly to PsycPhD [at] umd.edu.

 Applicants are encouraged to contact the online application’s helpdesk for any technical issues.
 For questions related to the admissions process, prospective students may contact the Graduate School.

 Information for International Graduate Students

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
-The office of International Students and Scholars Services (ISSS)is a valuable resource for information and assistance for prospective and current international students.
+The Office of International Students and Scholars Services (ISSS) is a valuable resource for information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
-Admitted international students will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
+Admitted international students will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require the submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

 1. The Department of Psychology's program code is PSYC.

 2. Be sure that all the materials you are submitting are labeled with your first & last name and the specialty area to which you are applying.